 All school staff and other adults working at or on behalf of the school will be aware of and work within the school's Code of Conduct and other relevant policies and procedures.
-The Staff Code of Conduct includes guidance for staff regarding the school expectations of the use of mobile phones, electronic equipment and social media.
+The Staff Code of Conduct includes

 All staff and volunteers must report any concerns about a member of staff's behaviour towards children (including supply staff and volunteers) to the Headteacher who will act as the case manager.
 Concerns can also be discussed with the Designated Safeguarding Lead.
 Concerns about the headteacher should be raised with the Chair of Governors or nominated governor.